 Setting REC Screen Icon Display Description

-Auto ∌A The LED lights automatically under dark shooting conditions when the shutter button is half-pressed to focus or full-pressed to shoot.
+Auto ∌ A LED lights automatically under dark shooting conditions.

-On LED always lights when shooting.
+On LED always lights.

 Off None LED never lights.

 - Do not turn on the LED light near a person's eyes and do not allow anyone to look directly into the light. - You should compose the image so the main subject is in the center of the image when using the LED light. - Since the camera is equipped with a wide-angle lens, the center tends to be brighter while the periphery tends to be darker.